-SSA defines "disability" as an impairment that affects a person's ability to work and "work" as earning Substantial Gainful Activity (SGA).
-SGA amounts are set annually by Congress, and in 2017, SGA is \$1,170 in gross income per month.
-Therefore, individuals who are unable to earn at least \$1,170 per month due to a medical or mental health condition meet SSA's definition of disability and can apply for SSI/SSDI benefits.
+SSA defines "disability" as an impairment that affects a person's ability to work.
+"Work" is defined by SSA as earning Substantial Gainful Activity (SGA).
+SGA amounts are set annually by Congress, and in 2023, SGA is \$1,470 in gross income per month.
+Therefore, individuals who are unable to earn at least \$1,470 per month due to a medical or mental health condition meet SSA's definition of disability and can apply for SSI/SSDI benefits.